-I have 15 years of experience working with kids, teen and working adults.
-It has always been my passion to help and to counsel.
+I have 6 years of experience working with kids, teens, and working adults as a counselor.
+It has always been my passion to help and counsel.

 I strongly believe in counseling as a way to help with one's well-being.
 As a trauma survivor and domestic violence survivor myself, I believe in advocating for kids’ and teens’ voices.
 Being a client for years, the experience has helped me to relate better with my clients in order to accompany them along the journey of healing or the journey of self-discovery.

 I believe in holistic well-being.
 Work, life, mental health, food, shelter, art, music, coping skills, friends, family, etc are part of life and they can impact our lives in different ways.
 I am endeavored to help clients to find the balance, meet my clients where they are, and help them to walk the journey together.
 In the session, My goal as a counselor is to create a safe, nonjudgmental, and kind atmosphere, in order to build a trusting relationship with my client.
 I apply a collaborative approach and work together with my client throughout the journey of counseling, self-discovery, and healing.

 "People are just as wonderful as sunsets if you let them be.
 When I look at a sunset, I don't find myself saying, "Soften the orange a bit on the right-hand corner."
 I don't try to control a sunset.
 I watch with awe as it unfolds."
 Carl R. Rogers

 “In my early professional years, I was asking the question: How can I treat, or cure, or change this person?
 Now I would phrase the question in this way: How can I provide a relationship which this person may use for his own personal growth?”

 I believe in a client-centered approach as a way to better serve my clients to help them to reach one's potential.
 Hence, I resonate strongly with this quote.